2026.0311 / Notes On Tribalism and Modern Society: Sebastian Junger's Tribe

 When one states that something feels right with regard to an aesthetic outcome I sometimes wonder where that assessment really comes from.
 Some might regard it as intuitive, a sense, explained only, or purely as a feeling and nothing else.
 I think, even if justified as such, that feeling has something to do with at least some subconscious understanding fulfilled by some prior experience, even without an overt awareness or understanding of what led to the outcome.
 While it's common, I don't recognize such a judgment as legitimate in terms of a proper analysis of a design or a particular aspect of a design.

-I don't think it’s enough to just feel like a particular design or aspect of it is good.
+I don't think it's enough to just feel like a particular design or aspect of it is good.
 To be legitimate in this context, that feeling needs to be validated by knowledge, vetted by integrity to actual principles and standards.
-This is not to say you cannot make design judgments by "feeling" or that the feeling in itself is illegitimate, but it is to say that there is a misconception that feeling, or intuition, or sense, is primary or fundamental in those types of determinations, There are deliberate, rational decisions made to incite that feeling in the first place.
+This is not to say you cannot make design judgments by "feeling" or that the feeling in itself is illegitimate, but it is to say that there is a misconception that feeling, or intuition, or sense, is primary or fundamental in those types of determinations.
+There are deliberate, rational decisions made to incite that feeling in the first place.
 Feelings, intuitions, those types of senses are all responses.
 Emotions are responses to particular experiences (including knowledge) that have already been captured by the conscious and/or subconscious.
 I believe that intuitive design judgments come from the individual's existing constellation of values regardless of whether or not the individual can articulate those values or the intuition.

 What's the point of thinking of such design judgments in this way?
 The point is that I think design outcomes can be better articulated, true to the intended concept, if intuition were secondary to actual reasons, or if design outcomes were explicitly judged by rational criteria instead of an arbitrary sense.
 Satisfaction of a design outcome should properly emerge not from "random" sense, but from clearly defined principles, standards, procedures and goals.
 I don't know the extent to which this is significant relative to the alternative, but this isn't an issue of the magnitude of difference in design outcome, but of integrity to rational decision making in design.

-2026.0217 / The Multi-disciplinary Architect
+2026.0217 / The Multi-Disciplinary Architect

 I dug this out of a library of images I maintain, taken in 2019 at Virgil Abloh's exhibit at the MCA in Chicago.
 I took the picture because since I began my architectural studies, the idea of the multi-disciplinary architect has fascinated me.
 This isn't necessarily the future of the architect, who really knows what that is, but I believe has been the character of architects throughout history.
 Plenty of architects explore or cross over into the different fields of design in varying degrees largely because design skills and principles often transfer across fields, requiring specialized knowledge in the relevant field to fully pursue professionally.
 Many architects have some personal or professional background in other artistic pursuits, which are also often supplementary to their architectural work or in support of their general design philosophy or ethos.
 I think this diversity of skill, knowledge and experience is particularly valuable for the designer in any field.
 As an architectural designer, it's not a stretch to see how design applications in smaller scales of design can accommodate architectural practice or design methodology.

 Kanye West is shown here as this multi-discplinary figure, not necessarily an architect, but a design generalist, and more than a dabbler by virtue of the substantiality of his individual pursuits.
 Say what you want about how he thinks about design, about YEEZY (a firm which I admire but for reasons I won't get into here, and has little to do with its approach to design or architetural wing, but does have something to do with the existence of particular wings under a singular umbrella), there is something fascinating about the fact that a single person can take on multiple interests, and take them all seriously in some significant measure.
 I think what's missing at the top of the image is businessman or entrepreneur.
-Not many architects or designers make it that far relative to those who work under an employer, but I do believe that is ultimate the way forward for the architect, the final frontier in a sense.
-The pursuit of other design interests with architecture at the core is am incredibly difficult dream I've held for a long time now, and examples like Kanye, the businessman and entrepreneur, tell me it's possible, even if I fall way short of that level of success.
+Not many architects or designers make it that far relative to those who work under an employer, but I do believe that is ultimately the way forward for the architect, the final frontier in a sense.
+The pursuit of other design interests with architecture at the core is an incredibly difficult dream I've held for a long time now, and examples like Kanye, the businessman and entrepreneur, tell me it's possible, even if I fall way short of that level of success.
 That's his success though - I define my own by my own standards anyway.

 2026.0211 / Work-Life Balance Is A False Dichotomy & Work Passion